 Custom actions are assigned using the included Logitech Setpoint software.
 You can use these actions to open a folder, start a program, or input certain keystrokes.
-You can even define a custom menu to come up when you press a particular key, which is getting into some some pretty advanced stuff.
+You can even define a custom menu to come up when you press a particular key, which is getting into some pretty advanced stuff.

 As an ergonomics enthusiast, I like macros and shortcut keys.
 By automating certain tasks, they cut down on repeated physical motion.
 Even if a macro only saves three keystrokes twice an hour during your work week, at the end of the year you’ll have saved over 12,000 strokes – or about twice the text of this article.
 The reduced wear on your fingers adds up, particularly if you’re automating something you do many times a day.

-When I bought my first wireless Logitech keyboard in the mid-2000’s, the receiver was a shocking thing of awkwardness that rivaled my mouse in size.
-The technology has come a long way from this early era.
+When I bought my first wireless Logitech keyboard in the mid-2000s, the receiver was a shocking thing of awkwardness that rivaled my mouse in size.
+Technology has come a long way from this early era.
 The latest Logitech receiver is about the size of your thumbnail – so small that you can leave it plugged into a laptop and barely notice it’s there.
 Better yet, you no longer need different receivers for your keyboard and mouse.
 As long as they’re both compatible Logitech devices, a neat technology called Unity enables them to use the same tiny receiver.

 Battery life on the K350 is reputedly outstanding, as in two years or more from the same set of included AA batteries.
 Wireless reception is a slightly dicier proposition, with certain reviewers on Amazon insisting that it’s totally flaky.
 In the few hours I used the keyboard, I did not notice any wireless issues.
 Your mileage may vary.

 There is one area of ergonomics in which almost all consumer keyboards fail, and the K350 is no exception.
-I refer to its 19 inch width, which, while fairly standard for a multimedia keyboard, can be a major ergonomic problem.
+I refer to its 19-inch width, which, while fairly standard for a multimedia keyboard, can be a major ergonomic problem.
 Most users are right-handed, or at least have learned to work on a computer that way.
 For this reason, the numeric keypad, a three-inch-wide section that many ordinary users never touch, was long ago placed on the right side of the keyboard.
 The trouble is, the mouse is also over there, and should ideally be occupying the very footprint allocated to the ten-key area.
-Since that’s impossible, most users simply move the mouse further to the right, then wonder why their right elbow starts acting up.
-If this sounds scary to you, you should probably consider buying a narrower-than-standard keyboard such as the miniscule TypeMatrix 2030, or the highly configurable Kinesis Freestyle.
+Since that’s impossible, most users simply move the mouse further to the right and then wonder why their right elbow starts acting up.
+If this sounds scary to you, you should probably consider buying a narrower-than-standard keyboard such as the minuscule TypeMatrix 2030, or the highly configurable Kinesis Freestyle.